 How many new iPhones will Apple launch in 2018?

 That's what analyst Ming-Chi Kuo predicted back in November, adding that these would have the same all-screen design with the now-familiar notch.
 In January he followed up with more details:

 - 5.8in OLED: the successor to the iPhone X, with largely same design.

 - 6.5in OLED: a Plus version of the iPhone X, aka iPhone X Plus or XI Plus.

 - 6.1in LCD: a cheaper iPhone with the same design as the X but slightly larger bezels ad an LCD display.
 It will feature Face ID but not 3D Touch and won't have twin camera lenses on the rear.

-But there may even be a fourth new iPhone...
-According to DigiTimes Research senior analyst Luke Lin in January 2018, there will be four new iPhones, including an additional smaller handset (perhaps the successor to the iPhone SE).
+But according to DigiTimes analyst Luke Lin, there will actually be four new iPhones, including an additional smaller handset:

 - 5.7- to 5.8in LCD

 We think that's pushing it for a single event.